knuth-konrad/mssqldatatotext/Readme.md

 ## Purpose / Origin

 A command line tool to export large MS SQL databases to text files _(*.csv)_.
-The need for this tool arose during the BUNAC project.
-Data stored in a MS SQL server database needed to be exported in a format usable by HPM _(a Linux shop)_.
+The need for this tool arose - as it's always the case, during a project.
+Data stored in a MS SQL server database needed to be exported in a format usable by *a Linux shop*.

-Non of the out-of-the-box solutions I tried out, did work.
-E.g. Oracle's MySQL Workbench, MS SQL's Export assistant.
+Non of the out-of-the-box solutions I tried out did work, e.g. Oracle's MySQL Workbench, MS SQL's Export assistant.
 Neither did various scripts / suggestions found online.
 The closest solution was a PowerShell script found on [StackOverflow](https://stackoverflow.com/questions/30791482/sql-server-management-studio-2012-export-all-tables-of-database-as-csv).

-Due to a) the size of some of the tables and b) column data types such as `binary` and `image`, failed with a _System.OutOfMemoryException_.
+Due to a) the size of some of the tables and b) column data types such as `binary` and `image`, it failed with a _System.OutOfMemoryException_.
 But the idea behind it was sound, so I replaced the failing one-liner data consumption `SqlDataAdapter.Fill(DataSet)` with a loop of `SqlDataReader.GetValue()`.

 I tried to make the resulting program as generic/configurable as I could (think of), without wasting too much time on it.